 An educated home is a safe home.
 While you can’t control what happens once your loved ones leave the house, you can educate them to ensure they take proper safety measures.
 Make sure that everyone in the household understands car safety, buckles up during the ride, and knows the steps to take following an incident.
 Make sure small children have child safety seats installed and the person driving is fit to drive.
 While your elderly parent may want to drive, make sure they are still able to without putting themselves in danger.

 Bike rides require a helmet and make sure everyone in your family has the right protective gear, and that the bike has functional lights and other safety features.
-Finally, make sure that when anyone leaves the house, they have the means to contact family members in case of an emergency and always have some cash on them as a precaution.
+Finally, make sure that when anyone leaves the house whether that be for a short ride or if they use a bike to commute, they have the means to contact family members in case of an emergency and always have some cash on them as a precaution.

 Preventing injuries starts by taking a look around the house and taking the necessary steps to reduce risks.
 Prevent trips and falls by adding bathroom mats to prevent slippery floors and keep all wires contained so that they’re not all over the floor.
 If you have infants, baby-proof the house with outlet covers and gates to block access to the kitchen as this is not a place a toddler should explore by themselves.

 While it is a parent’s duty to make sure their children are safe and supervise them at all times, it isn’t so easy to do the same with seniors – especially when you’re also working.
 For this reason, the Australia-based caregivers at arcare.com.au explain that the best way you can ensure your elderly family members are safe is by hiring a caregiver or looking into local assisted living.
 You need to ensure your seniors eat well, bathe, and live happy and healthy life.
 It is our responsibility to ensure the health and safety of our family members, so if you’re struggling to do it all, getting some help is for the betterment of everyone involved.